AlphaBravoCompany/ab-training-labs/container-bootcamp/section-4-labs/README.md

 ## Lab 2 - Running Wordpress using docker-compose

-Docker compose simplifies things quite a bit while also allowing us to be declarative about our configuration and generate an artifact that could be put into source code control like Git.
+Docker Compose simplifies things quite a bit while also allowing us to be declarative about our configuration and generate an artifact that could be put into source code control like Git.

 Let's take a look at the docker-compose.yml file in this directory.